Harold Cottam: Initial communications with Titanic

 Unable to convince Dean quickly enough, Cottam rushed down the ladder to the captain's cabin and awakened Rostron.
 Rostron testified at the Senate inquiry that both Cottam and Dean came to wake him.
 Rostron immediately "gave the order to turn the ship around," and then "asked the operator if he was absolutely sure it was a distress signal from the Titanic."
 Cottam said that he had "received a distress signal from the Titanic, requiring immediate assistance," gave Titanic's position, and said that "he was absolutely certain of the message."
 Whilst dressing, Rostron set a course for Titanic, and sent for the chief engineer and told "him to call another watch of stokers and make all possible speed to the Titanic, as she was in trouble."

-Cottam, meanwhile, messaged the Titanic that Carpathia was "coming as quickly as possible and expect to be there within four hours."
+Cottam, meanwhile, messaged Titanic that Carpathia was "coming as quickly as possible and expect to be there within four hours."
 Second Officer Bisset writes that Cottam refrained from sending more signals after this, trying to keep the air clear for Titanic's distress signals.
 However, Cottam testified that while Carpathia sped to Titanic's position, he was kept busy relaying messages from other ships in the area that Phillips was having difficulty hearing because of noise from the sinking ship.
 He also delivered updates to the bridge.